Marketing to Developers Developer Empathy or Developer Journey — Why Does It Matter?

-- You care about their use case, not just their implementation of your API.
+- You care about use cases, not just the implementation of your API.

-- You pay attention to the user experience of all the tools and content you provide.
+- You pay attention to the users’ experience with all of the tools and content you provide.

-As a developer relations professional, your goal is to make the developer’s experience with you and your API complete and seamless.
-Additionally, you need to understand that you have to operate and speak with developers in a manner they expect—which means speaking from a technical perspective.
+Connecting with developers can be hard, especially when you’re not able to geek out with them.
+The goal of developer relations is to make the developer’s experience with you and your API complete and seamless.
+You also have to interact with developers in a manner they expect—which means speaking from a technical perspective.
 Be direct.
 Do not pander, and do not make big claims.

 Strategize with Empathy, Implement with the Journey

-The vagueness of developer empathy makes it hard to translate into an execution strategy.
-But at the same time, it’s the high-level foresight that makes sure any implementation has core tenets.
-The benefit of the developer journey is that implementation is clear—You just need to know where to start.
+The concept of the developer journey is more straightforward — you just need to know where to start.
 If you are concerned about awareness, focus on the early stages of the journey.
-If you are focused on implementation success of existing users, focus on the latter parts.
-There are stages to follow, and each stage can be a micro-project in your overall implementation of quality developer relations content and portals.
+If you’re concerned about successful implementation for existing users, focus on the later stages.
+You can view each stage as a micro-project in your overall implementation of quality developer relations content and portals.

-So, drive your execution of each stage of the developer’s journey with developer empathy.
-For example, when you create content to support a developer who has no clue about your company, make sure the content uses technical (but friendly) non-API specific language.
+In other words, use developer empathy as the driving force behind your execution of each stage of the developer’s journey.
+For example, when you create content to support developers, make sure that it uses technical (but friendly) non-API specific language.
 When you build a developer portal, make sure the information architecture is not frustrating.

-Your developer portal, documentation, case studies, API samples, blog posts and assets should all fall into some stage of the developer journey, and should speak directly to developers.
-The only way to address the challenges associated with engaging with developers who are constantly bombarded by content is to make sure you implement your developer program tactically and tactfully—with a clear process that is driven by understanding.
-That is why the developer journey and developer empathy are key tools to make sure you are successful.
-The terms themselves are only a way to have the conversation.
+Your developer portal, documentation, case studies, API samples, blog posts, and assets should all fall into some stage of the developer journey.
+They should also speak directly to developers.
+The only way to address the challenges associated with engaging developers who are constantly bombarded by content is to ensure that you implement your developer program tactically and tactfully—with a clear process that is driven by understanding.